seebye/ueberzug/README.md

 - `ImageLayer` starts the ueberzug process and uses bashs associative arrays to transfer commands.
 - Also there will be a function named `ImageLayer::{action_name}` declared for each action.
   Each of this function takes the key values pairs of the respective action as arguments.
-  Every argument of these functions accepts associative key value pairs only.
+  Every argument of these functions has to be an associative key value pair.
   `ImageLayer::{action_name} [{key0}]="{value0}" [{key1}]="{value1}" ...`
   Executing such a function builds the desired command string according to the passed arguments and prints it to stdout.